nicoburkart/cxl-transcript-agent-extension/README.md

 ### Security Notes

-- The `background.js` file is gitignored to prevent exposing your Notion credentials
 - Keep your Notion API key and database ID secure
 - Never commit sensitive credentials to version control